Mmmm73/K_means-01/README.md

 **Procedure**
 1. A dataframe is created from the movie ratings.
-2. KMeans clustering algorithm is trained on the data.
+2. K-means (clustering) algorithm is trained on the data.
 3. Predictons are made using the model.

 **How to run the notebook**